ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-secure-£250-000-cable-assembly-contract.md

         \

-        OurBolton factory is busy at work with 7 full-time production operators in this cell, all doing a smashing job and successfully meeting the customers demanding delivery dates!\
+        Our Bolton factory is busy at work with 7 full-time production operators in this cell, all doing a smashing job and successfully meeting the customers demanding delivery dates!\

         \